 Use of industrial robots has allowed companies like Panasonic to run factories that produce 2 million plasma television sets a month with just 25 people

-Join the Cabot Explorer today to follow this promising global trend and learn about our top stock pick in this sector.
+Join the Cabot Explorer today to follow this and other promising global trends and learn about our top stock picks from around the world.

 [author_ad]